oj5th/inventory_backend/README.md

   end
   ```

+2. Run your redis `redis-server`
-2. Run `localhost:3000` to make API up and running.
+3. Run `rails s` to make API up and running.